moby/moby/docs/extend/plugins_volume.md

 ```

 Get the list of capabilities the driver supports.
-The driver is not required to implement this endpoint, however in such cases
+The driver is not required to implement this endpoint, however, in such cases
 the default values will be taken.

 **Response**: